 How to make Chicken Katsu – A Japanese Style fried chicken breaded with panko and sesame seeds.
 Serve over rice, veggies or as a sandwich or burger!
 A simple easy recipe the whole family will love.
 Vegetarians- use tofu!

-- salt and pepper (roughly 1 teaspoon each, per pound)
+- salt and pepper (roughly 1 teaspoon each, per pound of chicken)

 Katsu Station (3 wide bowls)

 - 1/2 cup flour (or sub cornstarch or rice flour)

 - 2 teaspoons granulated garlic powder (or onion powder)

 - 1 teaspoon soy sauce or squirt sriracha (for heat) – both optional

 - 1 cup Japanese Panko (American bread crumbs don’t work the same here!!!)

 3-4 tablespoons oil for searing- coconut, peanut, vegetable

 Serve as a “burger” in a sourdough bun with mashed avocado (Asian guac) or Sriracha aioli, with Asian Slaw or kimchi.
 Serve as an entree with rice or quinoa and a veg.
 Serve over the Asian slaw or over greens as a salad.

 - Slice or pound chicken breasts down into 1/2 -3/4-inch thick filets.
 Season both sides with salt and pepper- this is important.
 Set aside.
 See notes for TOFU.